Featured

 I Think We’re All Bozos on this Bus

-“I Think We’re All Bozos on this Bus” was a Firesign Theatre album Fred, Lee, Gregory and I listened to back in those days, and this particular excerpt was one that Gregory could easily perform from memory, particularly if one of us started singing the song.
-Also the references to Artie Choke there and on another place in the album where Artichoke Mode is mentioned were the inspiration to the name of the Artichoke Mode (of the True Food Conspiracy) restaurant.
+“I Think We’re All Bozos on this Bus” was a Firesign Theatre album that Fred, Lee, Gregory and I listened to back in those days, and this particular excerpt was one that Gregory could easily perform from memory, particularly if one of us started singing the song.
+Also the references to Artie Choke there and on another place in the album where Artichoke Mode is mentioned were the inspiration for the name of the Artichoke Mode (of the True Food Conspiracy) restaurant.
 Kent Christman

 Back From the Shadows Again